-Last summer, 15 students from Arizona, Cal, UCLA, UC Davis, USC, Washington and Wright University were selected to come to Japan to be senior camp counselors.
-Their backgrounds included gymnastics, volleyball, rowing, cycling, baseball, soccer, track, cheer dance, swimming and basketball.
+Last summer, 15 students from Arizona, Cal, UCLA, Stanford, UC Davis, USC, UCSB and St Johns were selected to come to Japan to be senior camp counselors.
+Their backgrounds included gymnastics, volleyball, rowing, softball, soccer, track, cheer dance, swimming and basketball.

 In addition to playing sports such as flag football, soccer and cheer dance, campers do typical American camp activities like capture the flag, potato sack races, swimming, water balloon toss, treasure hunts, talent show, camp skits, singing around the campfire and making s'mores.

 Since the camp is conducted in English, no Japanese language ability is required, but we do want students who are native level in English and who have a strong interest in learning about different cultures and enjoy coaching and playing with kids.

 At least one senior counselor with a cheer and dance background is selected each summer because SCOA offers cheer dance at the camp.

 Last summer, SCOA’s senior counselors traveled to Rikuzentakata, a small coastal town that was devastated by the March 2011 earthquake and tsunami to put on a one-night, two-day benefit camp for the community.
 Before the camp, the counselors toured the city and met with survivors of the tsunami to hear their first-person accounts.

 The senior counselor position is a non-paid internship, but airfare, food & lodging at the camp and transportation to the camp are covered as well as lodging for a few days of sightseeing in Tokyo.
 The camp is held in the mountains about three hours outside of Tokyo.